-- Employees can accumulate up to 20 hours of comp time. - It is expected that comp time shall be used in the duty year it is earned. - Use of comp time may be at the employee's request with supervisor approval, as workload permits, or at the supervisor's direction. - Employees may be required to use comp time before using available paid leave (e.g. sick, personal, vacation). - Weekly time records will be maintained on all non-exempt employees for the purpose of wage and salary administration.
+- Employees can accumulate up to 20 hours of comp time. - It is expected that comp time shall be used in the duty year it is earned. - Use of comptime may be at the employee's request with supervisor approval, as workload permits, or at the supervisor's direction. - An employee is required to use comp time before using available paid leave (e.g. sick, personal, vacation). - Weekly time records will be maintained on all non-exempt employees for the purpose of wage and salary administration.

-CATEGORIES OF PAY
+CATAGORIES OF PAY